theupdateframework/specification/tuf-spec.md

       version number of the new DELEGATE metadata file MUST match the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
-If the new DELEGATE metadata file does not match, discard it, end the search, and report the target cannot be found.
+If the new DELEGATE metadata file does not match, abort the update cycle, and report the failure.

       * **4.5.2.4**. **Check for an arbitrary software attack.** The new DELEGATE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
-If the new DELEGATE metadata file is not signed as required, discard it, end the search, and report the target cannot be found.
+If the new DELEGATE metadata file is not signed as required, abort the update cycle, and report the failure.

       * **4.5.2.5**. **Check for a rollback attack.** The version number of the trusted DELEGATE metadata file, if any, MUST be less than or equal to the version number of the new DELEGATE metadata file.
-If the new DELEGATE metadata file is older than the trusted DELEGATE metadata file, discard it, end the search, and report the target cannot be found.
+If the new DELEGATE metadata file is older than the trusted DELEGATE metadata file, discard it, abort the update cycle, and report the potential rollback attack.

       * **4.5.2.6**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new DELEGATE metadata file.
 If so, the new DELEGATE file becomes the trusted DELEGATE file.
-If the new DELEGATE metadata file is expired, discard it, end the search, and report the target cannot be found.
+If the new DELEGATE metadata file is expired, abort the update cycle, and report the potential freeze attack.

       * **4.5.2.7**.
 If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
-Otherwise, discard it, end the search, and report the target cannot be found.
+Otherwise, abort the update cycle, and report the failure.

       * **4.5.2.8**.
 If the current delegation is a terminating delegation, then jump to step 5.